TheBoogle/neighbors-documentation/docs/General/Attributes/Character_Attributes.md

 Type of Carry.
 Present on the player that is being carried.<br>
 Used to handle what happens after a carry.
 Can be ``nil``.

+Named after Module scripts, located in a folder at ``ServerStorage.Modules.Tools.Carry.Types``.

 ##### Types
 * Default *(Carry)*
 * Handcuffs